unlock-protocol/unlock/wedlocks/README.md

 The public key portion of the pair is expected to be utilized by the calling application.

 The suggestion at this time is to utilize the code outlined [here](https://github.com/unlock-protocol/unlock/blob/master/wedlocks/src/__tests__/encrypter.test.js#L11).
-This will be moved to a script.
+This will be moved to a script